lokanta/lokanta.github.io/_posts/2024-11-7-risky-business.md

-# Risky Business: secular materialism is the philosophy of the apocalypse

 ---
 layout: post
-title: Harbingers—It’s Nice to Have a Choice
+title: Risky Business: secular materialism is the philosophy of the apocalypse
 author: Bhante Sujato
 blurb: We thought we had mastered matter, and ended up its slaves.
 ---